Mathématique: Lantean Dream Team: Part 2

 The world rends.

-It happens with a scream, with a Banshee wail of a song, with a split of the light, with a city/ship-in-bottle contained tear.
+It happens with a scream, with a Banshee wail of song, with a split of the light, with a city/ship-in-bottle contained tear.
 It starts at Morgan’s feet and stretches to the confines of the room, hitting the hills-of-mist sphere that separates him from the city and stopping there.

-Sheppard, full of energetic, non-corporeal panic, hauls Rush onto the chair platform in an EM levering of the man’s being as he instinctively gravitates toward the energetic stability of Morgan le Fay, who isn’t causing this, who’s as startled as they are, who’s trying to shield them from whatever’s happening.
+Sheppard, full of non-corporeal panic, hauls Rush onto the chair platform in an EM levering of the man’s being as he instinctively gravitates toward the energetic stability of Morgan le Fay, who isn’t causing this, who’s as startled as they are, who’s trying to shield them from whatever’s happening.

 They balance together on a fault line of reality.